Judeo-Kashani

-Judeo-Kashani (Hebrew:"כאשאנית יהודית") also Also known as "Kashi", is a variety of Judeo-Iranian spoken by the Jews of Kashan (Kāšān).
+Judeo-Kashani (Hebrew:"כאשאנית יהודית"), also known as Kashi, is a variety of Judeo-Iranian spoken by the Jews of Kashan (Kāšān).
 Diachronically, Judeo-Kashani is a Median language, belonging to the Northeast branch of the Central Plateau Language Group spoken across Central Iran.

 Judeo-Kashani is distinct from Persian (and Judeo-Persian for that matter) and bears typological similarity to the varieties spoken by Jewish communities in other cities such as Hamadan and Isfahan.
 Owing to the quick disappearance of the Jewish community from Kashan in the mid-twentieth century, Judeo-Kashani is only spoken by elder Kashani Jewish immigrants in North America and Israel, and it is moribund.